-- 1. Click the ENABLE WPS button. - 2.
+- 1. Move the Enable WPS switch to the right. - 2.
 In the WPS Control section, click the ESTABLISH CONNECTION button. - 3.
 In the opened window, select the PBC value from the WPS method drop-down list. - 4.
 Select the PBC method in the software of the wireless device that you want to connect to the router's WLAN. - 5.
 Click the relevant button in the software or press the WPS button on the cover of the wireless device that you want to connect to the WLAN. - 6.
 Right after that, click the CONNECT button in the web-based interface of the router.